Is Your Buy-Sell Agreement Up to Date?

 For a buy-sell agreement to be effective, however, you need to review it periodically and, if necessary, modify its language to reflect changing circumstances.
 Of particular importance is scrutinizing the valuation provision, which establishes the purchase price for a departing owner’s shares.

 Depending on the mechanism used to value interests in the business, a valuation provision drafted years ago may understate or overstate the company’s value.
 This can lead to undesirable outcomes or disputes.
-And the risk is especially acute now, given the significant impact the COVID-19 pandemic has had on the financial performance — and, therefore, value — of many construction businesses.
+And the risk is especially acute now, given the significant impact the COVID-19 pandemic has had on the financial performance and, therefore, the value of many manufacturing businesses.

 Valuation provisions in buy-sell agreements typically use one or more of the following approaches:

 Be sure your agreement provides unambiguous valuation guidelines for appraisers.
 For instance, it should spell out the valuation standard (such as fair market value, fair value or investment value), the premise of value (for example, controlling interest or noncontrolling interest), and the valuation date.

 Some agreements provide that the valuation date is the date of the triggering event, but this type of provision is susceptible to manipulation by an owner who, for example, times his or her resignation to maximize the buyout price.
 A better approach is to set the valuation date as the last day of an accounting period (for instance, the end of the most recent fiscal year or quarter).

 Formula.
 Using a valuation formula tied to book value, earnings or other benchmarks has the advantage of simplicity and predictability.
 However, it’s also quite risky.
 Book value, for example, may reflect a company’s fair market value at formation, but it tends to significantly undervalue established companies with consistent track records of earnings.